fac30/PLOG_Itziar/Week_06.md

 However, I did have a few problems with:

 ### TYPESCRIPT
-I didn't have many issues with TypeScript so far, apart from forgetting to add types constantly.
+I haven't had many issues with TypeScript so far, apart from forgetting to add types constantly.
 But this week I have found myself struggling with that a little bit.
-These two gave me a headache, until I found out what is the err type:`(err: NodeJS.ErrnoException | null, data: string)`
+These two gave me a headache until I found out what is the err type:`(err: NodeJS.ErrnoException | null, data: string)`

 I also forgot to add the interface at the beginning, so the entire code was complaining.